tonyhffong/TermWin.jl/README.md

     * `:bottom`
     * `:random`

 `tshow` returns the widget which can be re-shown.
-This is especially useful with the dataframe viewer, which remembers the pivot states, the column order, etc.
+This is especially useful with the dataframe and other container viewers, which remember the pivot states, the column order, etc.

 ## Installation